|

 sliced through Joshua's flesh, tearing his chest and abdomen to ribbons.
 As my brother's

-blood gushed out onto the floor and pooled under his body, I turned to look at
+blood gushed out onto the floor and pooled under his body, I turned to look at the woman

 I fished the .38 from the mess of Joshua's hands and blasted the cuffs off the lady